Abdullah Mujahid

-Abdullah Mujahid is a citizen of Afghanistan who is still held in extrajudicial detention after being transferred from United States Guantanamo Bay detainment camps, in Cuba — to an Afghan prison.
+Abdullah Mujahid (born 1971) is a citizen of Afghanistan who is still held in extrajudicial detention after being transferred from United States Guantanamo Bay detainment camps, in Cuba — to an Afghan prison.
 His Guantanamo Internment Serial Number was 1100.

 According to the Associated Press, the allegations against Mujahid, in his Combatant Status Review Tribunal, state Mujahid was head of security for the city of Gardez and for Paktia province.

 He was accused of ties to al-Qaeda and of attacking U.S. forces, and was arrested in July 2003.
 Mujahid claimed he was loyal to the coalition.

 Background

-Abdullah Mujahid is militia leader from Afghanistan's Tajik ethnic group, who rose up against the Taliban in the closing days of its administration of Afghanistan.
+Abdullah Mujahid is a militia leader from Afghanistan's Tajik ethnic group, who rose up against the Taliban in the closing days of its administration of Afghanistan.

 The Afghanistan Transitional Authority rewarded Mujahid, and other militia leaders who had risen up against the Taliban, with the control of security forces.
 Both Mujahid and Pacha Khan Zadran, a Pashtun from the Zadran tribe, were rewarded with security appointments in Paktia province.

 Mujahid and Zadran struggled to consolidate greater shares of control over Paktia's security forces.

 Mujahid and Zadran's forces were reported to have engaged in gun battles during their disputes.
 Both men's forces were accused of abusing their authority and routinely robbing civilians at their roadblocks.

 By 2003, both men were regarded as renegades and enemies by US forces.

 A high-level delegation from Kabul visited Mujahid, and offered him a nominally more senior position in Kabul as a "Highway Commander".

 Mujahid accepted this offer, and yielded up his position as Chief of Police of Gardez, and traveled to Kabul.
 However, the promised promotion never materialized.
-When Mujahid returned hom to Gardez, he was sent to Guantanamo.
+When Mujahid returned home to Gardez, he was sent to Guantanamo.

 Zadran's nephew, and Lieutenant, Jan Baz, was also apprehended and sent to Bagram Theater detention facility.
 But Zadran remained at large, and now represents Paktia in the Afghan Parliament.

 Mujahid faced a number of allegations during his Combatant Status Review Tribunal and Administrative Review Board hearings: notably that he was fired for corruption and collusion with the opposition, that he was a senior commander of Lashkar-e-Taiba, a Pakistani militant group based in Kashmir.
 He was also accused of currently being a member of Harakat-e-Mulavi, a group which American intelligence analysts believe is now allied with the rebels.

 Mujahid's lawyers assert that the Lashkar-e-Taiba connection is a case of mistaken identity.
 A senior commander of the Lashkar-e-Taiba, also named Abdullah Mujahid, was killed in 2006.
 Mujahid's lawyers acknowledge that he fought with Harakat-e-Mulavi, against some of Afghanistan's foreign occupiers—during the Soviet occupation of Afghanistan, during the 1980s.

 All of the allegations against Mujahid have been dropped in early 2007, and he was cleared for release.
 However, as of August 2007, he still remains in Guantanamo.